brootaylor/brootaylor-v3/src/_content/pages/about.md

 ## Hobbies & other interests

-I enjoy [taking photos](/photos) and [reading](/reading) whenever I can and am a [fairly decent drummer](/photos/2022-03-29/photo_202203292358).
+I enjoy [taking photos](/photos), [reading](/reading) and am a [fairly decent drummer](/photos/2022-03-29/photo_202203292358).
 However, now that I've [sold my drumkit](/photos/2022-04-06/photo_202204062304), I am considering picking up the bass guitar. 🤔

 Fly fishing for trout is something I grew up doing and continue to do.
-I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/){rel=external} as often as I can.
+I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/){rel=external} now and then.
 A gorgeous and tranquil spot away from all the noise.

 I absolutely adore aircraft and hope that one day I'll be able to either get my PPL or GPL.

 I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
 Hopefully some of them resonate with you.

+{% from "components/core/images/images.njk" import imageFigure %}
+{{ imageFigure(
+  "/assets/images/pages/about/giants_castle_2022.webp",
+  "My mum looking at a beautiful view of the Giants Castle mountain from the Giants Castle Camp's main dining room balcony", "2000",
+  "1125",
+  'My mum looking towards Giants Castle. <abbr title="Kwazulu Natal.">KZN</abbr>, South Africa.
+Near to where I grew up', false,
+  "shadow",
+  "lazy")
+}}

 ---